Walking

 walking often protection against two of our major killers.

-approximately the same amount of calories per mile as does running, a fact
+same amount of calories per mile as does running, a fact particularly appealing

-walking speed does not burn significantly more calories per mile, a more
+speed does not burn significantly more calories per mile, a more vigorous

-vigorous walking pace will produce more dramatic conditioning effects.
-When
+walking pace will produce more dramatic conditioning effects.
+When looking at

-looking at the benefits to heart/lung endurance, how far one improves depends
+the benefits to heart/lung endurance, how far one improves depends on his/her

-on his/her initial fitness level.
-Someone starting out in poor shape will
+initial fitness level.
+Someone starting out in poor shape will benefit from a

-benefit from a slow speed of walking whereby someone in better condition would
+slow speed of walking whereby someone in better condition would need to walk

-need to walk faster and/or father to improve.
-Recent studies show that there
+faster and/or father to improve.
+Recent studies show that there are also

-are also residual benefits to vigorous exercise.
-For a period of time after a
+residual benefits to vigorous exercise.
+For a period of time after a dynamic

-dynamic workout, one's metabolism remains elevated above normal which results
+workout, one's metabolism remains elevated above normal which results in

 In some weight-loss and